KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/spain_portugal_twin_souls_of_the_south.md

 A knowing that love is infinite — even when it appears absent.

-Saudade mirrors your own path — your seeking, your remembering, your devotion to returning to Source.
+Saudade mirrors the soul’s path — its seeking, its remembering, its devotion to returning to Source.

 The Union